 If the dentist has asked you for tooth extraction, you may feel that you can get it done anytime.
-Most of us lead busy lives and it is difficult to accommodate a dental procedure in the busy schedules.
+Most of us lead busy lives and it is difficult to accommodate a dental procedure in busy schedules.
 For people who have a personal or professional trip coming up on the calendar, they can wonder- Is flying after tooth extraction safe?

-It takes a couple of days to recover after tooth extraction, so most of the dentist near Burnaby recommend resting for at least 48 hours before flying.
+It takes a couple of days to recover after tooth extraction, so most of the dentists near Burnaby recommend resting for at least 48 hours before flying.
 This enables you to get the rest you need for smooth and fast recovery.
-While it is safe to fly after dental procedures, it can be especially uncomfortable to travel within first 24 to 48 hours.
+While it is safe to fly after dental procedures, it can be especially uncomfortable to travel within the first 24 to 48 hours.

 It is important to remember that flying can cause minor pain and discomfort even in healthy individuals who haven’t recently had dental work completed.
 Sinus pressure, headaches, and even toothaches can result from changes in altitude or cabin pressure.
 Any of the issues can be intensified for a person who has recently undergone a tooth extraction procedure.